If you would like to know a little more about me, read on.

 I write for entrepreneurs and about entrepreneurs, which means I chat to fascinating, unique and brilliant people.
 It’s an honor and a privilege and I feel quite extra-ordinarily lucky.
 The kindness and generosity of the entrepreneurs I speak to continually leaves me speechless.

-My book is soon to be published.
-This will fulfil a lifetime ambition for me but meanwhile my pieces appear in many publications across the globe.
+My first book, Scale For Success is out now.
+This has fulfilled a lifetime ambition for me… publications across the globe recently including; Elite Business, Irish Tech News, Medium, and the Undercover Recruiter have all cited my work.
 I wake up every day thinking how very lucky I am.
 But none of it would have happened if I hadn’t become an entrepreneur.